sudonym-i/GRU_trade_engine/README.md

 ## Notes
 - All Python dependencies are listed in `algorithms/requirements.txt`.
 - C++ scraper requires `libcurl` and `fmt` libraries.
+- Stock data CSV files are stored in `data/`.
-- Data and model files are stored in `data/` and `algorithms/gru_model/models/`.
+- Trained model files are stored in `algorithms/gru_model/models/`.
+- Output files (predictions and sentiment) are stored in `data/output/`.
-- Parameters for last run are stored in `params.txt`.
+- Parameters for last run are stored in `data/params.txt`.
-- **These depenencies can be automatically installed in the walkthrough when you run setup.sh**
+- **These dependencies can be automatically installed in the walkthrough when you run setup.sh**

 ## Contact
 For questions or contributions, please open an issue or pull request on GitHub.